exposit/pythia-oracle/README.md

 First, replace all 'bold_italic' with 'result'.
 Then replace 'italic' with 'aside'.
 Replace 'no_format' with 'plain'.
 Finally, replace any 'don't show' entries with 'ephemeral'.

-From this point forward you can assign formatting tags to your fiction besides the basic 'plain' tag (italic, bold, bold_italic, color1, color2), if you want the whole block formatted a certain way.
-For your mechanics you can choose from oracle, query, aside, result, mechanic1, and mechanic2.
+From this point forward, fiction will be tagged 'plain', 'color1', or 'color2'.
+For your mechanics you can choose from 'aside', 'mechanic1', or 'mechanic2'.
 You can also use standard markdown to tag individual words or phrases inside each block.

+You will need to replace your old config file with a fresh one from the quicksave or a new game.

 Read the next section on upgrading as well!